SajavaC/SalesDB/README.md

 ## Business Applications & Impact

-This database was designed to support day-to-day supply chain operations by turning raw sales and distributor data into actionable information.
+This database was designed to automate recurring operational analyses by combining retail sales data and wholesale shipment records into a single relational database.

 Its primary business applications include:

-1. **Sales & Shipment Reconciliation**
+1. **Sales & Purchasing Analysis**
-   Standardizes retail sales data from the POS system and compares it with wholesale shipment data from the distributor.
-This helps identify whether purchasing patterns align with actual product consumption.
+   Consolidates retail sales data from the POS system with wholesale shipment records from the distributor, making it possible to compare product consumption with purchasing activity.
+This helps identify stores whose purchasing patterns differ significantly from their actual sales.

 2. **Master Data Validation**
    Automatically checks for newly opened stores or unmatched store names after each data import, ensuring all sales records are properly linked before analysis.

-3. **Order Pattern Analysis**
+3. **Store Purchasing Behavior Analysis**
-   Analyzes historical ordering frequency for each product and each store, providing visibility into purchasing behavior and helping support inventory planning and replenishment decisions.
+   Analyzes historical ordering frequency, purchasing intervals, and average consumption for each product at both the product and store level.
+These reports help Operations understand purchasing behavior while also supporting inventory planning.

 ---